Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Our multi-programming framework

 \item Parallelism manager.
 It can determine whether executing circuits concurrently or separately.
 If the simultaneous execution is allowed, it can further decide the number of circuits to be executed on the hardware at the same time without losing fidelity based on the fidelity metric included in the hardware-aware multi-programming compiler.

-\item Hardware-aware multi-programming Compiler.
+\item Hardware-aware multi-programming compiler.
 Qubits are partitioned to several reliable regions and are allocated to different quantum circuits using qubit partition algorithms.
 Then, the partition fidelity is evaluated by the post qubit partition process.
-We introduce a fidelity metric here which helps to decide whether this number of circuits can be executed simultaneously or the number needs to be reduced based on their properties.
+We introduce a fidelity metric here, which helps to decide whether this number of circuits can be executed simultaneously or the number needs to be reduced.

 \item Scheduler.
 The mapping transition algorithm is applied and circuits are transpiled to be executable on real quantum hardware.